 Different Types of Fractures

-Fragility fractures, or low-impact fractures, are often the result of falls from a standing position or lower.
-They can happen during normal daily activities like getting out of a chair or stepping off a curb.
-They typically occur in the hip, spine and wrist.
+Fragility fractures, or low-impact fractures, are often the result of falls from a standing height or lower.
+They can happen during normal daily activities like getting out of a chair or stepping off of a curb, and they typically occur in the hip, spine and wrist.
 Even a wrist fracture can make things like preparing a meal, shopping and getting out of the car more difficult.

 Vertebral (Spinal) Fractures